2013–14 Football League (Greece)

 The 2013–14 Football League is the second division of the Greek professional football system and the fourth season under the name Football League after previously being known as Beta Ethniki.
 This is the first season after 1982–83 that the league has more than one groups.
 The groups are created based on geographical criteria.

 North Group

 In the north group, as well as in the south group, the bottom three teams are relegated.
 None of the teams will be promoted directly.
-The top four teams of each group will qualify to a playoff round, to determine the three teams which will be promoted to Super League.
+The top four teams of each group will qualify to a play-off round, to determine the three teams which will be promoted to Super League.